google/zetasql/docs/format-elements.md

     <tr>
       <td>V</td>
       <td>The input value is multiplied by 10^n, where n is the number of 9s
         after the <code>V</code>.
-This element cannot be used with a decimal point or exponent format element.
+This element can't be used with a decimal point or exponent format element.
       </td>
       <td>